Blind Love (1912 film)

 Blind Love is a 1912 American short silent drama film directed by D. W. Griffith and starring Blanche Sweet.

 Plot

-A young woman tired of her boring life decided to leave her husband for another man who she find more exciting.
+A young woman tired of her boring life decides to leave her husband for another man who she finds more exciting.
 Later, with a child and in disgrace she realizes that she made a huge mistake and tries to go back to her husband.